Vizzuality/front-end-scaffold/README.md

 ## Env variables

-- `NEXT_PUBLIC_FRONTEND_URL`: URL where to locally launch the project, usually localhost.
-If the port is not defined, it will default point to 3000.

 - `NEXTAUTH_SECRET`: Key used to encrypt the NextAuth.js JWT, and to hash email verification tokens.
 Do not forget to add a secret.
 NextAuth can handle without it in development mode,  but it won't in production! [https://next-auth.js.org/configuration/options#secret](https://next-auth.js.org/configuration/options#secret).

 - `NEXTAUTH_URL`: Needed by the next-auth library for [handling auth requests and callbacks](https://next-auth.js.org/configuration/options#nextauth_url).
 Set the environment variable to the canonical URL of your site.
 Not needed in Vercel deploys.